 Required references: Lifesaving Instructor Pack: includes Instructor Manual, Swim Patrol Award Guide, Bronze Medal Award Guide, First Aid Award Guide, and binder.

-The Bronze Medallion and Emergency First Aid Instructor CD and the Bronze Cross and Standard First Aid Instructor CD are optional but recommended resources that Affiliates may order from the Society prior to the course.
+The Teaching Bronze USB flash drive is an optional but recommended resource that Affiliates may order from the Society prior to the course.

 Candidates should bring their Canadian Lifesaving Manual and Canadian First Aid Manual for on-course reference.